The maximum size of a partial spread in a finite projective space: Concluding Remarks

 As mentioned in the introduction (Section~\ref{sec:1}), our result (Theorem~\ref{thm1}) settles almost all the remaining cases of one of the main unsolved problems related to partial $(t-1)$-spreads over $\pg(n-1,q)$.
 As a corollary, Theorem~\ref{thm1} also settles several open problems in the area of subspace coding that were raised by Etzion~\cite{Et2}, Etzion--Storme~\cite{EtSt}, and Heinlein et al.~\cite{HKKW}.

 A {\em subspace code} over $\pg(n-1,q)$ is a collection of subspaces of $\pg(n-1,q)$ (e.g., see~\cite[Section~$4$]{EtSt} for a recent survey).
 In their seminal paper, K\"oetter and Kschischang~\cite{KK} showed that subspace codes were well-suited for error-correction in the new model for information transfer called {\em network coding}~\cite{ACYLY}.
 Partial $(t-1)$-spreads form an important class of subspace codes, called {\em Grassmannian codes} (e.g., see~\cite{KK,EV,GR}).
-Our result implies that the largest known partial $(t-1)$-spread codes are optimal for almost all values of $n$, $t$, and $q$.
+Our result implies that the largest known partial $(t-1)$-spread codes are optimal for almost all values of $n$, $t$, and $q$. \begin{remark} After submitting this paper, we learned from Ameera Chowdhury~\cite{C} that Theorem~\ref{thm1} also determines the clique number of the $q$-Kneser graph. \end{remark} The {\em Kneser graph}, $K(n,t)$, is the graph whose vertices are the $t$-element subsets of an $n$-set and with any two vertices adjacent if their corresponding subsets are disjoint.
+The graph $K(n,t)$ is well-studied in the context of extremal combinatorics.
+For instance, the chromatic number of $K(n,t)$ was determined by Lov\'asz~\cite{L}, and the maximum size of an independent set in $K(n,t)$ is given by the celebrated Erd\"os-Ko-Rado theorem~\cite{EKR}.

+The {\em $q$-analogue of the Kneser graph}, $K_q(n,t)$, is the graph whose vertices are the $t$-subspaces of $V(n,q)$ and with any two vertices adjacent if their corresponding $t$-subspaces have trivial intersection.
+Somewhat recently, the chromatic number of $K_q(n,t)$ has been essentially determined by Blokhuis et al.~\cite{B_al} and Chowdhury et al.~\cite{C_al}.
+On the other hand, the maximum size of a independent set in $K_q(n,t)$ was given much earlier by Hsieh~\cite{H} and Frankl-Wilson~\cite{FW}.

+Determining the clique number of the Kneser graph is trivial.
+However, the clique number of the $q$-Kneser graph was not known.
+The main result of this paper (Theorem~\ref{thm1}) yields the clique number of $K_q(n,t)$ for $t$ large enough. \begin{cor} Let $r=n\md{t}$ and $0\leq r<t$.
+If $t>(q^r-1)/(q-1)$, then the clique number of $K_q(n,t)$ is